-- Third party confirmation of the quantities held at 30 June 2023, - Reviewing stock valuation calculations and assessing management assumptions, - Testing inventory to ensure they were held at the lower of cost and net realisable value and evaluating management judgement with regards to AASB102 Inventories.
+- Third party confirmation of the quantities held at 30 June 2024. - Reviewing stock valuation calculations and assessing management assumptions, - Testing inventory to ensure they were held at the lower of cost and net realisable value and evaluating management judgement with regards to AASB 102 Inventories. - assessing the appropriateness of the related disclosures in Note 2, 3 and 10.